-With Pooley Bridge collapsed and the A591 out of action, the Lake District may currently seem like an unappealing riding destination, and that’s before you factor in the famously Baltic weather!
+With its frequent appearance in flood news stories, the Lake District may seem like an unappealing riding destination, and that’s before you factor in the famously Baltic weather!

 However, we’re here to tell you that the Lakes is till one of the finest destinations for riding in the whole of the UK and here’s why:

 In comparison to the Lake District, the rest of England looks like a collection of small, grassy mounds.
 If you want some proper gradient then the Lakes is the place for you.

 The Lake District boasts the 10 biggest mountains in England and some of the biggest in the UK.
 There’s no legal access to the top of Scafell Pike, England’s highest point, but you can get to the top of Helvellyn at 950 metres and take in the mighty Stick’s Pass descent.